 - If you think there’s a heavy weed infestation, a great yard care tip is to apply pre-emergent every 60 to 90 days.

-I did a very detailed article on the best pre-emergent and post-emergent herbicides here.
+I wrote a very detailed article on the best pre-emergent and post-emergent herbicides here.
 Check it out if you are at this stage.
 Also, here is my guide on how to differentiate Bermuda grass from crabgrass.

 My favorite method is using a herbicide.
 You don’t want to apply it all over your lawn.
-Try to focus on the affected areas in order to kill the weeds in those spots and allow bermuda grass to grow out thick and full.
+Try to focus on the affected areas to kill the weeds in those spots and allow Bermuda grass to grow out thick and full.

 Note that weeds such as quackgrass are very difficult to control because they grow and spread their root system underground.
 You might need a serious plan to be able to get rid of them if an extensive part of your lawn is affected.

 You’ve probably been advised to aerate your lawn in late spring and early summer.
-That’s correct, but for a healthy, thicker bermuda grass lawn, aerate as soon as your grass is starting to turn all green to enhance even stronger and faster growth.
+That’s correct, but for a healthy, thicker Bermuda grass lawn, aerate as soon as your grass starts to turn all green to enhance even stronger and faster growth.

 Also, it is best to aerate just after scalping when the grass is still short.
-If you have clay soil or any hard-packed soil in your lawn, it is very important that you start aerating very early to promote better nutrient and water penetration.
+If you have clay soil or any hard-packed soil in your lawn, you must start aerating very early to promote better nutrient and water penetration.

-Another deadly disease that can also lead to a thin lawn is root rot, also called bermuda decline.
-It affects the roots and eventually leads in poor growth and thin lawns.
+Another deadly disease that can also lead to a thin lawn is root rot, also called Bermuda decline.
+It affects the roots and eventually leads to poor growth and thin lawns.

 Spring spot manifests as small circular patches that start to spread out and form larger areas that are affected.
 This problem usually starts in the fall but shows up in the spring.
 It is also probably a sign that you applied really large amounts of nitrogen in the lawn.